-Whether you're staying within the higher education or research sector, changing careers or leaving work altogether, we know you've got lots to think about, and super is probably the last thing on your mind.
+Whether you're changing careers or leaving work altogether, we know you've got lots to think about, and super is probably the last thing on your mind.

 This document can help you decide what to do with your super.
 The good news is, no matter what your next move is, you can always stay with UniSuper and continue to enjoy the benefits of being with one of Australia's leading super funds.